derek800109/acom-backend-2021test/README.md

 ############################################################################################ OBJECTIVE 1

-1. Use M y SQL benchmark tools to do stress test (such as sysbench and provide a report
+1. Use MySQL benchmark tools to do stress test (such as sysbench and provide a report
     1. before going to far, do yum update first

 ############################################################################################ OBJECTIVE 2